jwa91/n8n-docker-caddy/README.md

 - PostgreSQL database instead of SQLite
 - Integration with LangSmith
-- Qdrant vector database added
+- Qdrant Vector database added

 See the official guides for a more detailed step by step explanation: